 Only at St. Charles did their paths connect, with Ross and MacKenzie each creating nine holes that together merge into one of the best courses in Canada.
 Stanley Thompson protégé Norman Woods completed the club, adding nine holes to bring the total to 27.
 Having hosted the most prominent golf events in Canada, including the Canadian Open, the Canadian Women’s Open, the Canadian Seniors, as well as numerous other tournaments, St. Charles has been consistently tested by the best in the world.

-Canadian Golf Hall of Fame member Lorne Rubenstein called St. Charles “classy” in an article in the Globe and Mail, while Canadian Women’s Open winner Michelle Wie said the course was “fun and interesting, and a good golf course for a tournament.”
+Already a historic course—or “classy,” which is what Canadian Golf Hall of Fame writer Lorne Rubenstein called it, St. Charles remains a delightful walk in an unforgettable setting.
+As Canadian Women’s Open winner Michelle Wie said, St. Charles was “fun and interesting, and a good golf course for a tournament.”